edgarpf/aws-cda-tips/README.md

 - SNS guarantee message delivery to SQS.

 - A JSON object containing MessageId, unsubscribeURL, Subjec is the format of structured notification messages sent by Amazon SNSt, Message and other values.

+- Name, type, and value must not be empty or null and the message body shouldn't be empty or null either.

 - 100,000 is the maximum number of topics allowed per account in SNS.